Omoroge/ad-astra/README.md

 # ad-astra
-some tips &amp; tricks or pieces of code which I consider useful
+some tips &amp; tricks or pieces of code which I consider useful, it may be useless for someone else